dennyhong96/fe-system-design/chat-app.md

           - Asset zipping
           - Multiplexing
       - Hard to load balance
-        - Usually server has proxies and firefalls, they can sometimes filter TCP traffic, and re-connecting WebSockets is not a trivial to do in production.
+        - Usually server has proxies and firefalls, they can sometimes filter TCP traffic, and re-connecting WebSockets is not a trivial to do in production
         - Creating additional infrastructure that needs to be maintained
         - Costing additional resources
   - Server Sent Events